 “Many of them were really trying to make the world a better place and a lot of them came from a position of great idealism,” says Weisberg.

 The field of advice columns, as a whole, however, has a diversity problem, and it continues to leave many people of color out of the conversation entirely.
 “The platform has been given to white people over history, and that’s only starting to change now,” says Weisberg.

-While she focuses on the national columnists—who skewed white, and only in the 20th century opened up to women writers—in Asking for a Friend, she says that she found throughout history there was a diverse selection of advice givers writing for specific communities, like the Jewish Daily Forward's "A Bintel Brief,” a Yiddish advice column that catered to new immigrants starting in 1906.
+While she focuses on the national columnists—who skewed white, and only in the 20th century opened up to women writers—Asking for a Friend also notes the diverse selection of advice givers writing for specific communities throughout history, like the Jewish Daily Forward's "A Bintel Brief,” a Yiddish advice column that catered to new immigrants starting in 1906.

-Today, the mainstream space remains predominantely white, something that writer and editor Ashley C. Ford drew attention to in a 2015 tweet, which asked: "Who are some black, brown, and/or LGBTQ advice columnists?"
+Today, the mainstream space still remains predominantely white, something that writer and editor Ashley C. Ford drew attention to in a 2015 tweet, which asked: "Who are some black, brown, and/or LGBTQ advice columnists?"